Filmfestivals.com + fest21.com merger

-Enjoy here the best of both worlds: Portal and Social network for the festival community.
+Enjoy here the best of both worlds: Portal with Film & Fest News and Social network for the festival community.

-Our mission since 1995 connecting films to festivals and documenting the world of festivals worldwide.
+Since 1995 we connect films to festivals and document the world of festivals worldwide.

 We offer the most comprehensive festival directory of 6 000 festivals, browse festival blogs, film blogs...and promote yourself for free.

 There are currently 0 users and 122 guests online.

 New York's Beneath the Earth Film Festival is a year-long search for independent films that serves as a catalyst for outstanding projects to reach a global audience.